davidm123456/Atitan-App/README.md

 Atitan App
 Basic React Native app with user authentication and basic API intergration with Spotify and Apple Music.

-Package Installation:
+Dependency Installation:
-Commands for installation of required JSON packages(Feel free to copy and paste to your terminal):
+Commands for installation of required Dependencies (Feel free to copy and paste to your terminal):

 cd Antitan2
 npm install @react-navigation/native @react-navigation/native-stack @react-navigation/bottom-tabs @react-native-async-storage/async-storage axios expo-auth-session expo-web-browser